 Here’s how soon after bankruptcy you can get a credit card:

 These cards require a refundable security deposit, usually at least $200, which doubles as your credit limit.
 Because you’re putting up your own money, your approval chances are high.

-The Discover it Secured Credit Card does not reject applicants for having a Chapter 7 bankruptcy on their credit history.
-And the Capital One Secured’s only bankruptcy requirement is that the case must be fully discharged.
+The Capital One Platinum Secured’s only bankruptcy requirement is that the case must be fully discharged.
 Some cards, like OpenSky, don’t even check your credit report when you apply, so they’re great for post-bankruptcy credit improvement.